suoyuan666/ReleaseButler/README.md

 $ make relesebutler
 ```

-If it is compiled under other platforms, forgive me for being lazy, and go find the libcurl4-openssl-dev package and sign up for the software corresponding to other versions.
+If it is compiled under other platforms, forgive me for being lazy, and go find the libcurl4-openssl-dev package and sign up for the software corresponding to other versions.😛